tzc1234/innerring-legal/privacy.md

 - Push notification tokens and device records, including hashed device IDs.
 - Avatar storage.
 - Invite codes created by you.
-- Subscription entitlement records linked to your account.
 - E2EE signed prekeys and one-time prekeys.
 - Public identity keys stored on your Convex user record.